 In addition, there is other kind of waste and rubbish including metal items, fuels and plastics leftover from where scientific stations had been built.
 While most of the valuable materials were removed once the stations were no longer needed, everything else was left behind.

 Marine litter is one of the biggest global challenges in terms of pollution, and unsurprisingly Antarctica is no exception.
-Marine litter, flotsam and debris can be found in the sea can can have a deadly effect on wildlife.
+Marine litter, flotsam and debris can be found in the sea and have a deadly effect on wildlife.

-The Liberian registered cruise ship was on an 18-day voyage from Argentina to Antarctica and sank in the Bransfield Strait after the crew mistakenly misidentified an iceberg⁴.
-The ship was carrying approximately 178m3 of diesel, 24m3 of lube oil and 1,200 L of gasoline some of which started to leak out over the following days creating an oil slick.
+The Liberian registered cruise ship was on an 18-day voyage from Argentina to Antarctica and sank in the Bransfield Strait after the crew mistakenly misidentified an iceberg .
+The ship was carrying approximately 178m3 of diesel, 24m3 of lube oil and 1,200 liters of gasoline some of which started to leak out over the following days creating an oil slick.
 Fortunately, the ship sank away from land and eventually the oil was dispersed by wind and wave before it could cause any significant damage .